Better pricing & product strategy

 “We know we’ve messed up our pricing.
 How do we fix it?”

-“How do we transition from a perpetual license model to annually recurring revenue SaaS, and how can we further monetise the customers who already purchased perpetual licenses?”
+“How can we further monetise legacy customers who previously purchased perpetual licenses?”

 “We’ve an opportunity to enter the Chinese market.
 How much should we change our product roadmap to do so?”